bosonprotocol/BPIPs/content/BPIP-4.md

 **Steps:**
   1. Seller creates the BP Offer (with quantity > 1) [tx]
-  2. Seller Funds the Seller Pool [tx]
+  2. Seller funds the Seller Pool [tx]
   3. Seller preMint the vouchers [tx] <br>
      *Note that we will adapt BV to not call commitToPreMintedOffer when transferring the voucher if offer has price discovery enabled (transfer will happen internally when a buyer calls commitToOffer)*
   4. Seller chooses an external AMM protocol of their preference, External Protocol (EP)
   5. Seller creates a sell pool on the EP with the bonding curve of their preference
   6. Seller deposits BVs into the pool.
   7. Buyer approves BP to transfer exchange token
-  8. Buyer calls `commitToOffer` passing the price (UI can simulate the price base on the chosen bonding curve), the EP address as validator and the EP buy function encoded as the proof.
+  8. Buyer calls `commitToOffer` passing the price (UI can simulate the price base on the chosen bonding curve), the EP address as priceDiscoveryContract and the EP buy function encoded as the priceDiscoveryData. <br>
-    * BP calls proof on EP contract (validator address)
+      * BP calls priceDiscoveryData on EP contract (priceDiscoveryContract address)
       * Check if BP received the BV, otherwise reverts (the bid failed)
       * BP transfers the received voucher to the buyer
-    * BP checks its own balance to see if the validator returned some funds beyond BV and forwards extra funds to the buyer
+      * BP checks its own balance to see if the priceDiscoveryContract returned some funds beyond BV and forwards extra funds to the buyer
       * Transfer minimal required funds from the seller into the escrow <br>

 #### Seller creates a multi-instance Offer (i.e, quantity > 1) and price discovery happens in an orderbook protocol (like Seaport for example)

-This flow depends on how the validator works.
-If the validator always sends the voucher to `msg.sender` (Boson Protocol) a few additional steps are needed.  we will refer to this kind of validator as a "simple validator" (SV).
-If the validator allows order matching (or similar mechanism), between addresses that are not the `msg.sender` we will refer to them as an "advanced validator" (AV).
+The flow of the protocol depends on how the `priceDiscoveryContract` works.
+If it always sends the voucher to msg.sender (Boson Protocol), additional steps are necessary.
+We refer to this type of orderbook as a "Fulfill Orderbook" (FO).
+If the `priceDiscoveryContract` allows order matching (or similar mechanism) between addresses that are not the msg.sender, we call it an "Match Orderbook" (MO).
+Note that the idea of MO was inspired by Seaport's matching feature.

 **Ask flow**
   1. Seller creates the BP Offer (with quantity > 1) [tx]
   2. Seller preMints the vouchers [tx] <br>
    *Note that we will adapt BV to not call commitToPreMintedOffer when transferring the voucher if the offer has price discovery enabled (transfer will happen internally when a buyer calls commitToOffer)*
-  3. Seller Funds the Seller Pool [tx]
+  3. Seller funds the Seller Pool [tx]
   4. Buyer approves [tx] <br>
-      * protocol to transfer the funds if validator is SV
+      * protocol to transfer the funds if `priceDiscoveryData` is FO
-      * validator to transfer the funds if validator is AV
+      * priceDiscoveryContract to transfer the funds if `priceDiscoveryData` is MO
   5. buyer calls `commitToOffer`/`sequentialCommitToOffer, the protocol then`: [tx]
-      * if the validator is SV: (skip these steps otherwise) <br>
+      * if the `priceDiscoveryData` is FO: (skip these steps otherwise) <br>
            * transfers buyers' funds to protocol
-           * approves validator to transfer protocol's funds
+           * approves `priceDiscoveryContract` to transfer protocol's funds
       * stores information about the price in the protocol
       * calculates the amount to go in the escrow (full price in case of initial commit; and minimal escrow in case of sequential commit)
-      * makes a call to `validator` with `proof` as calldata.
+      * makes a call to `priceDiscoveryContract` with `priceDiscoveryData` as calldata.
 Continue only if it succeeds.
-      * if validator is SV:
+      * if `priceDiscoveryData` is FO:
           * transfers voucher to buyer
-      * if validator is AV:
+      * if `priceDiscoveryData` is MO:
          * makes sure buyer is the owner of the voucher, otherwise revert
-         * checks BP balance to see if validator returned some funds (both with SV and AV)
+         * checks BP balance to see if `priceDiscoveryContract` returned some funds (both with FO and MO)
          * transfer minimal required funds from the seller into the escrow

 **Bid flow**
   1. Seller creates the BP Offer (with quantity > 1) [tx]
   2. Seller preMints the vouchers  [tx] <br>
   *Note that we will adapt BV to not call commitToPreMintedOffer when transferring the voucher if the offer has price discovery enabled (transfer will happen internally when a buyer calls commitToOffer)*
-  3. Buyer creates a bid offer on validator
+  3. Buyer creates a bid offer on `priceDiscoveryContract`
-     * with protocol as the seller, if validator is SV
+     * with protocol as the seller, if `priceDiscoveryData` is FO
-     * normally, if validator is AV
+     * normally, if `priceDiscoveryData` is MO
-  4. if validator is SV:
+  4. if `priceDiscoveryData` is FO:
      * seller approves protocol to transfer the voucher (this step could potentially be skipped since we could use the access controller contract to give the protocol privilege to transfer voucher without owner's approval [this is still up for discussion]) [tx]
-  5. if validator is AV:
+  5. if `priceDiscoveryData` is MO:
-     * seller approves validator to transfer the voucher [tx]
+     * seller approves `priceDiscoveryContract` to transfer the voucher [tx]
   6. Seller funds the Seller Pool
   7. Seller (or somebody authorized) calls `commitToOffer`/`sequentialCommitToOffer` with the bid price, the protocol then: [tx]
       * stores information about the price within the protocol
       * calculates amount to go in the escrow (full price in case of initial commit; and minimal escrow in case of sequential commit)
-      * makes a call to the validator with proof as calldata.
+      * makes a call to the `priceDiscoveryContract` with `priceDiscoveryData` as calldata.
 Continue only if it succeeds.
-      * if validator is SV:
+      * if `priceDiscoveryData` is FO:
          * keep the minimum amount in the escrow and transfer the remainder to seller
-      * if validator is AV:
+      * if `priceDiscoveryData` is MO:
           * make sure buyer is owner of the voucher, otherwise, revert
-      * checks BP balance to see if validator returned some funds (both with SV and AV)
+      * checks BP balance to see if `priceDiscoveryContract` returned some funds (both with FO and MO)
       * transfers minimal required funds from the seller into the escrow

 Note that to make this bid flow work, we must allow third-parties the ability to call `commitToOffer` on behalf of the buyer.